Library ecosystem

 • PyPy - Python written in Python so that it can internally optimize more.

-• Dask - distributed array data structure for distributed computation
+• Dask - Distributed array data structure for distributed computation

-• Joblib - easy embarrassingly parallel computing
+• Joblib - Easy embarrassingly parallel computing

-• IPyParallel - easy parallel task engine
+• IPyParallel - Easy parallel task engine.

 • numexpr - Fast evaluation of array expressions by automatically compiling the arithmetic.